-starring: Rio Dewanto, Hannah Al Rashid, Aridh Tritama
+Starring: Rio Dewanto, Hannah Al Rashid, Aridh Tritama

 An Indonesian effort, Modus Anomali takes on the backwoods slasher/thriller with a lot of genre influences into its otherwise relatively thin plot.

-An amnesiac man emerges from a shallow grave in the woods and stumbles into a cabin, littered with what appears to be occupants' belongings and a dead woman.
+An amnesiac man emerges from a shallow grave in the woods and stumbles into a cabin, littered with what appears to be its occupants' belongings and a dead woman.
 A tape was left in the scene, which recorded a masked killer stabbing said woman, and it is here when the man begins to realize that the woman might be his wife and he has two kids out in the woods, hunted down by the same masked man.
-It wasn't long before the assailant does return to kill him off, forcing the man to try outrun and outwit the killer, all the while hoping to save his children from this nightmare.
+It isn't long before the assailant does return to kill him off, forcing the man to try outrun and outwit the killer, all the while hoping to save his children from this nightmare.

-The twist is the film's bigger sell so I'm not gonna dwell too much on that to prevent any slip-ups, so let's move to the other things that made this film an interesting watch; Director Joko Anwar made a good catch on having its lead an amnesiac as it quickly builds up our anticipation to whether he should be trusted or not.
-True, he did woke up buried underneath loose soil during the first few minutes, but what exactly did he do to end up in such predicament?
+The twist is the film's bigger sell so I'm not gonna dwell too much on that to prevent any slip-ups, so let's move to the other things that made this film an interesting watch; Director Joko Anwar made a good catch by having its lead an amnesiac as it quickly builds up our anticipation to whether he should be trusted or not.
+True, he did woke up buried underneath loose soil during the first few minutes, but what exactly did he do to end up in such a predicament?
 We don't know and so does he, so we're hooked to go through the same confusion he's having, trying to put up the pieces together while attempting to survive a mad killer.

-Indonesia seems to show an effort when it comes to entertaining genre flicks; A few years back, we have films like the Hitchcockian The Forbidden Door (Also directed by Anwar, which I really recommend), the slasher film tribute Macabre (AKA Darah) and, just two years ago, the ridiculously entertaining action thriller The Raid: Redemption coming out of this country.
+Indonesia seems to show an effort when it comes to entertaining genre flicks; A few years back, we have films like the Hitchcockian The Forbidden Door (2009) (Also directed by Anwar, which I really recommend), the slasher film tribute Macabre (2010) (AKA Darah) and, just two years ago, the ridiculously entertaining action thriller The Raid: Redemption (2011) coming out of this country.
 Guess we have another recommended watch here, though just be warned, you have to be really, really patient with this Modus Anomali.

 1 female impaled through sharpened bamboo